pclewis/pclewis.github.io/_posts/2010-01-19-the-dangers-of-shared-hosting.markdown

-<blockquote>"...it's surprising how often a clever adversary can pile up a stack of seemingly harmless failures into a dangerous tower of trouble." -- [Ed Felten](http://www.freedom-to-tinker.com/blog/felten/security-mindset-and-harmless-failures)</blockquote>
+> "...it's surprising how often a clever adversary can pile up a stack of seemingly harmless failures into a dangerous tower of trouble." -- [Ed Felten](http://www.freedom-to-tinker.com/blog/felten/security-mindset-and-harmless-failures)

 We've combined lots of individually useless bits of information and strung together a series of otherwise low-impact or low-risk attacks across various sites, and managed to steal data from a site with no security flaws of its own.
 You cannot realistically expect to have privacy in a house shared with a thousand other occupants and their guests, no matter how tightly you lock up your room.
 No web site where security is critical should be hosted on a server that's running a hundred others, and you should especially never trust them with important things like email.